BUEC500C1/twitter-summarizer-rest-service-pntwari/README.md

 This video is within the /results folder.
 It also returns the images used to create the video.

 The project is written in Python.
 It relies heavily on the twitter API, ffmpeg and the PIL library.
+Supporting codes are used to pull tweets and create the images